 TCPA stands for Telephone Consumer Protection Act, which was enacted in 1991 to regulate telemarketing through voice calls, faxes, VoIP calls, and text messaging.
 It lays forth the laws and restrictions that telemarketers must follow before sending out any public message.
 It aims to protect customers’ privacy and prevent any inconvenience caused by telemarketing practices that are repetitious, irrelevant, and intrusive.

-Now that you know what TCPA compliance is and why it's important.
+Now that you know what TCPA regulation is and why it's important.
 Let's look at the critical checklist that you should be kept in mind while creating an SMS marketing campaign.
 To begin with, you must ensure that these two issues are being addressed to make your business texting TCPA compliant:

 You are sending texts to those customers who have opted in for that kind of communication.

 You are giving your customers an option to unsubscribe from receiving any further texts.